-In grade two, students will continue to focus on expressing themselves through creating dance phrases.
-The dance phrase is a sequence of movements which has an observable beginning and end, like a sentence.
-In grade two, students will:
+In grade three, students will continue to focus on creating dance phrases in order to express themselves.
+A dance phrase is a sequence of movements which has a beginning, middle and end.
+Grade three students will:

-- create dance phrases in order to express themselves - use a variety of stimuli such as movement, stories, poems, music, objects or body percussion as starting points for their dance expressions - begin to use their knowledge of the dance elements in their dance creations - reflect on their own and their peers' dance creations.
+- understand that dances can tell a story, express a feeling, express an idea or exist purely for the sake of movement - create dance compositions which tell a story, express an idea, express a feeling, or evolve from chance - use their knowledge of the dance elements in their dance creations - reflect on their own and their peers' dance creations.

-When assessing an individual student's achievement of this objective, teachers should observe and listen to the student's discussions, dance explorations and creations.
+When assessing an individual student's achievement of this objective, teachers should listen to and observe the student's discussions, dance explorations and creations.
 Teachers might ask:

-- What understanding did the student gain about creating dance phrases? - Does the student have a commitment toward expressing himself or herself through dance? - In what ways does the student use stimuli as a starting point in his or her dance expressions? - Does the student create dance phrases with observable beginning and end positions? - To what extent does the student use knowledge of the dance elements in his or her dance creations? - To what extent does the student contribute ideas to the dance outline set by the teacher? - To what extent is the student able to recall and describe his or her peers' dance phrases? - To what extent does the student reflect on the expressions of his or her own dance creations?
+- What understandings did the student gain about dances?
+Creating dance phrases? - To what extent does the student create dance compositions which convey stories, ideas, feelings or are about movement for movement's sake? - Does the student have a commitment toward expressing himself or herself through dance? - To what extent does the student contribute his or her own ideas to the dance outline set by the teacher? - To what extent does the student use knowledge of the dance elements in his or her dance creations? - To what extent is the student able to recall and describe his or her peers' dance phrases? - To what extent does the student reflect upon the expressions of his or her own dance creations?
 The dance creations of his or her peers?